pranavmahabs/bindcompare/README.md

-Oftentimes, regulation from factors occur within a larger locus surrounding the marked binding site.
+Oftentimes, co-regulation from factors occurs within a larger locus surrounding the marked binding site.
 The script searches for overlaps between these binding sites in a chosen scope.
+Because BindCompare utilizes BED files, it enables the comparison between RNA and DNA binding sites, aiding the study of system wide co-transcriptional regulation.

 ![Illustration of Binding Site Overlapping in Scoped Region](https://github.com/pranavmahabs/bindcompare/blob/main/BindCompareDemo1.png)